Ilia-Masiha/freesha/backend/misc/docs.md

 ## Endpoints

+These status codes are always expected from any endpoint, so I will not include them in any endpoint's description:
+  - `429`: Too many requests.
+  - `500`: Something went wrong on the server, Not your fault.

 - `POST /register`:
   This endpoint is used for registering a new user.
 This endpoint can also be used to resend the OTP.
 Send user information in the request body in this format:
   ```json